scalamolecule/molecule-web/content/setup/data-model.md

   }
 }
 ```
+Since `type` is a reserved word in Scala, we choose another name and make an alias called "type".
+This allows for accessing imported data that uses `type` as attribute name.

 ### Molecule arity

-The `@InOut(2, 8)` arity annotation at the top instructs the generated boilerplate code to able to create molecules with up to 2 [input attributes](/code/attributes/#input-molecules) and up to 8 "output" attributes.
+The `@InOut(2, 8)` arity annotation at the top instructs the generated boilerplate code to able to create molecules with up to 2 [input attributes](/manual/attributes/#input-molecules) and up to 8 "output" attributes.

 When developing your Data Model you might just set the first arity annotation variable for input attributes to `0` and then later when your model is stabilizing, then you can add the ability to make input molecules by setting it to 1, 2 or 3 (the maximum).
 Using parameterized input attributes can be a performance optimization since using input values in queries allows Datomic to cache the query.

 The second arity annotation parameter basically tells how long molecules you can build.
 This doesn't affect how many attributes you can _define_ in each namespace in the Data Model.
 The maximum arity of a molecule and for this annotation parameter is 22, the same as for tuples.

->If you at some point need to make molecules with more than 22 attributes you can use [composite molecules](/code/relationships/#composite-molecules).
+>If you at some point need to make molecules with more than 22 attributes you can use [composite molecules](/manual/relationships/#composite-molecules).